About the Program

 Student Learning Goals

-The learning goals should be understood in the context of the mission statement of the Department of Classics.
+The learning goals should be understood in the context of the mission statement of the Department of Ancient Greek and Roman Studies.
 The first two components of that statement are especially relevant to undergraduate teaching and are repeated here:

 Learning Goals for the Major